 Please read all instructions carefully.
 Questions should be resolved prior to proceeding with the installation of any purifier.
-Contact Pall Corporation SLS or technical assistance.
-Pall Gaskleen® In-Line Purifiers are engineered specifically to ensure gas consistency for low to moderate flow specialty and inert gas purification requirements.
-Specific details for each type of purifier are listed in Tables 1 & 3.
-Reference the part number of the assembly being installed to determine the appropriate conditions for the intended operation.
+Contact Pall Corporation SLS for technical assistance.
+Pall Gaskleen® Top Mount Purifiers are engineered specifically to ensure gas consistency for low flow specialty and inert gas purification requirements.
+Specific details for the installation of the purifier are listed in Tables 1 and 3.
+Use the part number of the assembly being installed to determine the appropriate conditions for the intended operation.

-IMPORTANT: Verify that purifier has the appropriate Part Number (reference purifier datasheets and Table 2) for its intended gas service.
+IMPORTANT: Verify that the purifier has appropriate Part # (reference purifier assembly datasheet) for its intended gas service.